workforce-data-initiative/dataatwork.org/README.md

-Dataatwork.org - the Data@Work project website.
+Dataatwork.org - the Data at Work project website.

 ## Contributing